 Hitting the weight room regularly can help you increase strength in all major muscles—especially your running muscles—as well as bulletproof your body against common (overuse) injuries.

 The right strength training routine for runners includes plenty of bodyweight exercises (especially lower body moves) and core work.

 Try this routine: after a 5-minute warm-up, do 20 squats, 20 push-ups, 20 lunges on each leg, and then do the one-minute plank hold.

 For more strength workout routines for runners, check my following posts:

-10. Chang Up your Long Runs
+10. Change Up your Long Runs

 Long runs are a must when it comes to endurance training.
 Nonetheless, the 20-miler can get super boring after doing it for the 37th time.
-That’s why many a runner dread the long run.
+That’s why many a runner dreads the long run.

 For more tips on long runs, check these two posts: